|

 1315 LOUIS X (France)

-Philip's brother and successor, he allowed the Jews back into France for financial considerations.
+Philip's Iv’s son and successor.
+He allowed the Jews back into France largely for financial considerations.
 (Jews were often expelled because of pressure from the Church, economic or political considerations, only to be readmitted at a later date.)
 The Jews were promised one year's notice should permission to return be rescinded.
+He also returned their synagogues and cemeteries.

 |